Railsmania/scripts/foundation/rails_hello_world.md

 So when a user visits our application on any given url, Rails will first look at the config/routes.rb file to determine which controller will handle the request from the user.

-//
-//Typically the controller will need to gather some data to show to the
-//user, that data is managed by the models and the data is displayed
-//inside some HTML, this is the view.
-//In this lesson we do not have any data so we will only present the
-//controllers and the views directories.

 We configured config/routes.rb to use the welcome controller , let’s create that file (create proper file).